 After our last whirlwind trip to London, when we spent 44 hours running around the city like touristic chickens without heads, we were determined to be more mindful during our recent five-day visit to the British capital.
 Fortunate to stay with a good friend in her Central London flat, we walked and rode the tube everywhere.

-But where to eat in London?
+But where to eat the best food in London?
 That was our million dollar question.

-The long-term nature of our travels has made us careful with our expenses and waistlines, so we didn’t take this dining decision lightly.
+The long-term nature of our travels made us careful with our expenses and waistlines, so we didn’t take this dining decision lightly.
 After doing our research, we left the streets to experience London above and below.